Canadiens sign newly acquired Max Domi to 2-year deal | CBC Sports

 Montreal received feisty forward from Coyotes for Alex Galchenyuk on Friday

-The Montreal Canadiens agreed to terms on a two-year contract with forward Max Domi on Saturday.
+Armed with a new two-year contract and prepared for a change of scenery, forward Max Domi said Saturday that he can't wait to get started with the Montreal Canadiens.

-Domi was acquired on Friday from the Arizona Coyotes in exchange for forward Alex Galchenyuk.
+The Habs acquired Domi from the Arizona Coyotes on Friday in exchange for fellow young forward Alex Galchenyuk.

+"I think everything happens for a reason," Domi said on a conference call.
+"Hopefully both of us can succeed in our new homes."

-The contract has an average annual value of $3.15 million US, the Canadiens said in a news release.
+Domi, 23, was Arizona's first-round pick (12th overall) at the 2013 NHL Entry Draft.
+His deal has an average annual value of $3.15 million US, the Canadiens said in a release.

+Last season, the 23-year-old Winnipeg native had nine goals and 36 assists in 82 games.
+He registered a career-high 52 points with 18 goals in his rookie year.

+Domi said he was aware of recent trade rumours that he could be on his way out of the desert, but was still a little surprised to be dealt.

 In 222 career NHL games, Domi has 36 goals and 135 assists.